jpgimenez/craftbeerpiLCD/README.md

 The LCD does not like temperature below 0°C (32°F).
 It becomes slow and can be damaged like brightness is no more homogen throughout the hole LCD area.

 When CBPi3 Mesh Steps are active and you restart CBPi3 the display will show nothing.
 Stop and restart the Mesh steps.

+Does not work with stretch: if you start a step LCD will stopp running.

 ## Questions